itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 }
 ```

 The CLI has many more options depending on your needs.
-[The docs are great](http://eslint.org/docs/user-guide/command-line-interface).
+[The docs are very helpful](http://eslint.org/docs/user-guide/command-line-interface).

 Finally, run it:
 ```